EXPERIENCED & TRUSTED

 Cathy Yang

-MANAGING PARTNER / HEAD OF MARKETING
+MANAGING PARTNER / HEAD OF MARKETING/C OUNSELLOR/LIFE COACH

-Certified Mental Health Counsellor (China)
+• National Professional Certificate of Mental Health Counsellor (China)

 Dr Ross King